 Blair's fine art photography has been shown in numerous galleries and exhibitions including the Dina Mitrani Gallery in Miami, The Center for Fine Art Photography in Fort Collins, Colorado, the Soho Photo Gallery in New York City, the Newspace Center for Photography in Portland, Oregon, the Muñoz Waxman Gallery in Santa Fe, Edition One Gallery in Santa Fe, the Center for Contemporary Art in Santa Fe, and the Detroit Center for Contemporary Photography.
 In 2013, Blair was nominated for the prestigious Julia Margaret Cameron Award in the fine art portfolio category.
 Her images have been featured in YourDailyPhotograph.com by Duncan Miller Gallery and has been published in Fraction Magazine, Le Journal de la Photographie, The Sun, and New Mexico Magazine.
 Blair's photographs are held in Yale University's permanent collection and are privately collected.

-Lisa Blair is a Santa Fe-based artist working in a variety of disciplines including digital and film photography, acrylic and enamel painting, ink and pencil drawing, typewriter art, collections of objects from nature, and collections of recorded sounds.
+Lisa Blair is a Santa Fe-based artist working in a variety of disciplines and mediums including digital and film photography, acrylic and enamel painting, ink and pencil drawing, typewriter art, collections of objects from nature, and collections of recorded sounds.
 Her photographs range from the realistic to the dreamlike while her wider artistic style straddles both abstract expressionism and minimalism, and at times enters the realm of conceptual art.